 - In 2016, Albertans spent $4,112 per household on recreation goods and services, which was 18.2% higher than the Canadian average.
 (Source: Statistics Canada, Survey of Household Spending, 2016).

-Alberta Culture and Tourism, Arts Branch
+Alberta Culture, Multiculturalism and Status of Women, Arts Branch

 10708 105 Avenue NW